NotSoOld/OpenGPSS/Manual.md

 User chains are used to store transacts here when you need to control their flow through the model.
 User chains enable user to buffer xacts (and to simulate buffering devices), to release xacts one by one at some point in the model, etc.

 Parameters: none.

+- hist (histogram)

+Histograms are one of the ways to gather statistics.
+Histogram can collect value of a one parameter during simulating.
+Parameter name is specified in <> brackets after *hist* keyword.
+Value of this parameter is added to the histogram by calling *hist\_add* block.
+After simulating, histogram will be printed in both text and pseudo-graphical representations.

+Parameters (all of them **must** be set in curly braces):

+\- start - it is first bounding value of histogram

+\- interval - it is a constant interval between histogram marks

+\- count - total number of intervals (excluding interval from -infinity to start and from last mark to +infinity).

+Here is graphical representation:

+(todo image)

+When parameter value is about to be added to histogram, according interval will be chosen.
+Each interval contains not value of the parameter, but a number of parameter value additions of this interval.

 ## Executive blocks